liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed portal properties to display sections in form navigators
+### Removed Portal Properties Used to Display Sections in Form Navigators
 - **Date:** 2015-Apr-16
 - **JIRA Ticket:** LPS-54903

 #### What changed?

 The following portal properties (and the equivalent `PropsKeys` and `PropsValues`) that were used to decide what sections would be displayed in the `form-navigator` have been removed:

-`layout.set.form.update`
+- `layout.set.form.update`
-`sites.form.add.advanced`
+- `sites.form.add.advanced`
-`sites.form.add.main`
+- `sites.form.add.main`
-`sites.form.add.miscellaneous`
+- `sites.form.add.miscellaneous`
-`sites.form.add.seo`
+- `sites.form.add.seo`
-`sites.form.update.advanced`
+- `sites.form.update.advanced`
-`sites.form.update.main`
+- `sites.form.update.main`
-`sites.form.update.miscellaneous`
+- `sites.form.update.miscellaneous`
-`sites.form.update.seo`
+- `sites.form.update.seo`

 The sections and categories of form navigators are now OSGi components.

 #### Who is affected?

-Administrators who may have added, removed or reorder sections through those portal properties.
+This affects administrators who may have added, removed, or reordered sections using those portal properties.
 Developers using the constants defined in `PropsKeys` or `PropsValues` for those portal properties will also be affected.

 #### How should I update my code?

-Since those properties no longer exist you cannot rely on them.
+Since those properties no longer exist, you cannot rely on them.
 References to the constants of `PropsKeys` and `PropsValues` will need to be updated.
 You can use `FormNavigatorCategoryUtil` and `FormNavigatorEntryUtil` to obtain a list of the available sections and categories for a form navigator instance.

-Changes to remove or reorder specific sections will need to be done through OSGi console to update the service ranking or stop the components.
+Changes to remove or reorder specific sections will need to be done through the OSGi console to update the service ranking or stop the components.

-Adding new sections with Liferay Hooks will still work as a legacy feature, but we recommend to use OSGi components to add new sections.
+Adding new sections with Liferay Hooks will still work as a legacy feature, but the recommended way is using OSGi components to add new sections.

 #### Why was this change made?

-The old mechanism to add new sections to `form-navigator` taglibs was very limited because it could only depend on portal for services and utils due to the new section was rendered from the portal classloader.
+The old mechanism to add new sections to `form-navigator` tags was very limited because it could only depend on portal for services and utils due to the new section that was rendered from the portal classloader.

-We need a way to add new sections and categories to `form-navigator` taglibs via OSGi plugins in a more extensible way, allowing the developer including the new section to access to their own utils and services.
+There was a need to add new sections and categories to `form-navigator` tags via OSGi plugins in a more extensible way, allowing the developer to include new sections to access to their own utils and services.

 ---------------------------------------